 Meet MPH EH Online student Chris Saxton

 Chris Saxton is currently completing his Master of Public Health Degree with a concentration in Environmental Health online at UIS.
-He also currently works for the El Paso County Colorado Food Safety Manager for the Health Department.
+He also currently works for the El Paso, Texas Health Department.
 He started his career in public health as a food inspector for the Kansas City Health Department in Missouri, and earned a bachelor’s degree in biology from the University of Missouri.

 Chris moved on to work for the Jackson County Environmental Health Division in Missouri as an environmental health specialist, where he continued to do food inspections and other environmental health inspections.
 He spent 14 years in Jackson County and was promoted from inspector to the food supervisor and then on to the chief environmentalist position.
 He then moved on to manage the food inspections and environmental health program for the Cass County Health Department in Missouri.